-To identify the impact of the policy, we exploit both the timing of its introduction as well as its targeted nature.
-The tax incentive was introduced on April 1, 2000, was initially scheduled to expire on March 31, 2003, but was then extended until March 31, 2004.
-The tax incentive was further restricted to "small businesses" which Her Majesty's Revenue and Customs (HMRC) defined as those satisfying at least two of the following criteria: annual turnover of no more than £2.8 million, total assets of no more than £1.4 million, and no more than 50 employees.
-We note that employment is overwhelmingly the key criterion-i.e., there are very few firms with fewer than 51 employees but more than £2.8 million in turnover or £1.4 million in assets.
-For the purposes of our research design, it is also important to note that during this period there were no other tax allowances targeting small firms exclusively.
+31, 2003, but was then extended until March 31, 2004.
+The tax incentive was further restricted to "small businesses" which Her Majesty's Revenue and Customs (HMRC) defined as those satisfying at least two of the following criteria: annual revenue of no more than £2.8 million, total assets of no more than £1.4 million, and no more than 50 employees.13 We note that employment is overwhelmingly the key criterion-i.e., there are very few firms with fewer than 51 employees but more than £2.8 million in revenue or £1.4 million in assets.
+For the purposes of our research design, it is also important to note that during this period there were no other tax allowances targeting small firms exclusively.14

-We provide direct evidence on the magnitude of investments made by firms in response to the incentive by exploiting newly available, confidential tax return data from HMRC as well as data on investments in hardware and software collected by the U.K. Office of National Statistics in the Quarterly Capital Expenditure Survey (QCES).
-With respect to the first data source, we exploit the universe of plant and machinery tax allowances claimed by U.K. firms in their corporate tax returns, both during (2000 - 2004) and after the period in which the policy of interest was in place
+We provide direct evidence on the magnitude of investments made by firms in response to the incentive by exploiting confidential tax return data from HMRC as well as data on investments in hardware and software collected by the U.K. Office of National Statistics in the Quarterly Capital Expenditure Survey (QCES).15 With respect to the first data source, we exploit the universe of plant and machinery tax allowances claimed by U.K. firms in their corporate tax returns, both during (2000 - 2004) and after the period in which the policy of interest was in place (2005 - 2007).16 While these tax returns do not tell us whether the firm claimed the specific first year allowance we are interested in (the ICT allowance), they do report the sum of all first year plant and machinery allowances claimed by each U.K. firm in a year.
+We therefore exploit the discontinuity in firm eligibility for the tax incentive to gauge the magnitude of ICT tax allowance claims made in response to it, as we describe further below.
+Since eligibility is based on firm employment, we merge the tax return data with firm information from Bureau van Dijk's FAME database, which reports (among many other things) the number of employees in each firm.
+The FAME data encompass all U.K. firms registered with Companies House, which is nearly all U.K. firms.
+Panel A of Table 1 presents descriptive statistics for the merged sample.